 While just over half (51 percent) of caregivers acknowledge that their role has given them a sense of purpose or meaning in life, caregiving is certainly not without its challenges.
 Nearly one in four caregivers state that their role has made it difficult to take care of their own health.
 Thirty-six percent consider their caregiving situation to be highly stressful emotionally while 17 percent report high physical strain associated with their duties.

-As the baby boomer generation proceeds to age rapidly and the availability of affordable elder care services and supportive resources continues to lag behind the demand for them, it’s a given: at some point in virtually all our lives, we will either give or receive care.
+As the baby boomer generation ages rapidly and the availability of affordable elder care services and supportive resources continues to lag behind demand, it’s a given: at some point in virtually all our lives, we will either give or receive care.
 On this day and every day, we should give thanks to our caregivers for all they do.

 Editor’s Note: After a long battle with Parkinson’s disease and two strokes, John Schappi passed away on February 21, 2018.
 He was 88 years old.